Welcome

 This satellite focuses on the development and application of statistical inference tools for networks.
 It addresses intersecting trends, whereby network data, hypotheses about network structure, and the processes that create those patterns are increasingly sophisticated.
 Statistical inference for network models offers a principled and effective approach for understanding and testing such richly annotated network data and network hypotheses.

-This 10th anniversary of the SINM satellite symposium will be a unique occasion to reflect on the progress and achievements that have been made in the field of statistical inference in network science over the past decade.
+This 12th anniversary of the SINM satellite symposium will be a unique occasion to reflect on the progress and achievements that have been made in the field of statistical inference in network science over the past decade.
 The development of new tools and their application for understanding real systems is now a major community effort in network science.
 Increasingly, new applications and richer data sets offer new opportunities for developing and applying the principled techniques of statistical inference to networks.
-In this spirit, SINMaims brings together theoretical and applied researchers from across network science, including machine learning, statistics, social network analysis, and physics.
+In this spirit, SINM aims brings together theoretical and applied researchers from across network science, including machine learning, statistics, social network analysis, and physics.
 This broad cross-section of disciplines shares problems and even approaches, but each discipline brings a different perspective, emphasis, and vocabulary.

 There will be no published proceedings for this satellite.